Miruken-ES5/miruken/wiki/CallbackHandler.md

 ```
 ###Implicit Protocol Implementations

-Implicit Protocol implementation does not require you to pass in the protocols.
+Implicit Protocol implementation does not require you to pass in the Protocols to the extend method.
 At runtime methods will be matched by method name, but will be ignored by StrictProtocols and strict method execution.

 ```Javascript